jijup/OpenSN/README.md

       - Outputs hash function inputs, outputs, etc. to the command line.
   2. Analysis Mode
       - Outputs `*Analysis.csv` of which is used to analyze results of the various functions.
+  3. Image Output Mode
+      - Outputs an image of the Perlin noise generated.
+  4. Analysis Type
+      - Performs multiple iterations with same number of octaves/lacunarity/persistence or performs multiple iterations with varying parameters.
+      - NOTE: This cannot be used in conjunction with the 'Image Output Mode'.